 It happens because every role in the team is important and it should be played correctly to achieve victory.
 League of Legends was designed as a team game and because of that playing as a team makes winning easier.
 If everyone in your team becomes a DPS there will be no one to save team members from dying.

 As a Support, your role is to provide utility and save your team members from being taken down.
 By purchasing warding items, you can show your team members locations of their enemies and help them in ambushing opponents or prevent them from being ambushed themselves.
 Shielding and healing items can save crucial champion in the team from death and therefore win you a teamfight.
-Power amplifying items can rise toughness of your tank or damage of your AD Carry.
-It is essential to know when to buy certain item.
+Power amplifying items can raise the toughness of your tank or damage to your AD Carry.
+It is essential to know when to buy certain items.
 Since there is a wide variety of things supports can buy, be invited to read below which items you should focus on during your game.

 Starter items for Support

 Oftentimes overlooked in lower divisions, where people do not fully understand the mechanisms of the game.
 Highly praised in the higher divisions, especially for a warding capability.
 Back in the days, there were many instances, where support items were so good, that they were picked by carries.
 Nasus was seen in the top with the Coin or in the mid with currently removed Frost Queen’s Claim (an item similar to Twin Shadows).
 Gangplank was happy with the coin as well.
 Junglers kept purchasing the Sightstone for additional vision, gold generation, ward hopping (Lee Sin and Jax), or even item actives CDR.
 It was so powerful, that it forced multiple nerfs.
 Now you can’t pair up the support starting item with a smite, killing creeps turns off the gold generating passive, and the Sightstone was removed.

 Why is it so essential to have them as support?
 Why going Lux support with a Doran’s Ring is pure stupidity and a tilter?